 others are the first in their families to attend PHS or any independent

 school.
-Twenty-one percent of our students are children of alumni.
+Twenty percent of our students are children of alumni.
 Our

 students live in a variety of family situations: two-parent homes,

 single-parent homes.
 Some children are living with extended family such

 as grandparents, aunts and uncles.
 Others are living in blended